threeheartsdigital/email-marketing-regulations/country/denmark.md

 # Denmark

 Denmark has 2 laws that govern email marketing and other forms of electronic marketing.
-These are the Denmark Marketing Act and EU GDPR.
+These are the Denmark Marketing Practices Act and EU GDPR.
 Both laws combined cover all aspects of electronic marketing in Denmark.

 ## Content required